ericburger/crossbardocs/pages/iotcookbook/Raspberry-Pi-Digital-Signage-Setup.md

+# Setting up the Pi for Digital Signage

 The easiest way to use the Raspberry Pi for Digital Signage is displaying content in a browser.

 The following tutorial describes how to set up a Pi so that it boots directly into Chromium and displays a preset Web page.